 I knew that look…

 No way, no how, was he moving one inch into his room to sleep or otherwise.

 “The real Spiderman might come back while I’m sleeping!” he shrieked.

-Note to parents: When planning a surprise, try to think through the eyes of your child before telling them that a creature has visited their room.
+Note to parents: When planning a surprise, try to think through the eyes of your child before telling them that a superhero with superpowers visited their private domain.

-I think he would have tolerated the horse sleeping there a whole lot better.
+I think our son would have tolerated that pony sleeping there a whole lot better.

 Note to writers: Draw from past visuals of scenes and dialogue to inspire drama too.